 - Yang Energy.
 Chandeliers offer warm, yang energy that is constantly moving, due to its connections to fire.
 The glass incorporated into the design extends the light even further around a space.
 Use these in areas where lots of activity and action is going to occur.

 - Where should Crystal hang out?
 Chandeliers of lead glass can work in many rooms.
 They are beneficial in foyers and entry halls because they cast welcome illumination to all who enter, and immediately suggest that this is a prosperous home.
 This can also work for living rooms and other gathering spaces in the house.
 If it’s a public place, such as a store or restaurant, sometimes more than one chandelier will be in attendance.
 The advantageous light can attract more business, thus more prosperity for the location.
+Wherever you choose to install a chandelier, it would be a wise idea to have it installed by a professional from Home Team Electric.
+The last thing you’d want is for a chandelier to be poorly hung and not sit correctly, or worse, have it fall down.
+Using a professional electrican will ensure the chandelier is hung beautifully.

 - The Dining Room.
 After the entry hall, chandeliers are most commonly seen in the dining room.
 The chandelier should be placed directly over the dining table, usually the center of the room.
 This will attract people and auspicious energy to the environment, enhancing the dining experience.
 Also, depending on ceiling height, one is less likely to bump into the chandelier if there is a table marking its perimeter.
 This same concept can work with kitchen islands as well.